Search Results

 Genetic mapping offers evidence that a disease transmitted from parent to child is linked to one or more genes and clues about where a gene lies on a chromosome.

-… and provides clues about which chromosome contains the gene and precisely where the gene lies on that chromosome. … Among the main goals of the … also provides clues about which chromosome contains the gene and precisely where the gene lies on that chromosome. …
+… and provides clues about which chromosome contains the gene and precisely where the gene lies on that chromosome. … also provides clues about which chromosome contains the gene and precisely where the gene lies on that chromosome.
+Genetic maps have been used … as markers.
+DNA markers don't, by themselves, identify the gene responsible for the disease or trait; but they can tell …

 Educational Resources